+'''

+layout-qualifier-id:

+'''

+'''

+binding = layout-qualifier-value

+offset = layout-qualifier-value

+'''

+'''

-layout-qualifier-id binding = integer-constant offset = integer-constant layout (binding = 2, offset = 4) uniform atomic uint a;
+layout(binding = 2, offset = 4) uniform atomic_uint a;

+'''

 will establish that the opaque handle to the atomic counter a will be bound to atomic counter buffer binding point 2 at an offset of 4 basic machine units into that buffer.
 The default offset for binding point 2 will be post incremented by 4 (the size of an atomic counter).